Skip to content

 Remy Bonjasky: The Flying Gentleman of Kickboxing

-Early Life and Early Career
+Early Life and Career Beginnings

 Breakthrough in K-1 and World Titles

-Bonjasky would later regain his K-1 World Grand Prix title two more times, in 2004 and 2008, joining the elite group of three-time K-1 champions.
+Bonjasky would later reclaim his K-1 World Grand Prix title two more times, in 2004 and 2008, joining the elite group of three-time K-1 champions.
 His fights against other legendary fighters such as Ernesto Hoost, Peter Aerts, Semmy Schilt, and Badr Hari were considered classics in the sport.

 Style and Technique